 - Fossil fuel burning vehicles must be phased out as quickly as possible.

 - Science must develop better systems to control harmful emissions from fossil fuel burning engines, factories and power plants.
 It is estimated that carbon control applied to a modern conventional power plant could reduce CO2 emissions to the atmosphere by approximately 80–90% compared to a plant without such control mechanisms.

-- We must also concentrate on direct air capture, which refers to the process of removing CO2directly from the atmosphere (as opposed to from point of origin).
+- We should expand nascent efforts relating to direct air capture, which refers to the process of removing CO2directly from the atmosphere (as opposed to from point of origin).
 A few engineering proposals have been made for direct air capture, but work in this area is still in its infancy...
 A pilot plant has operated in British Columbia, Canada, since 2015, and the cost of recovery have shown a gradual and significant decrease.
-Once costs further decrease and incentives for climate change mitigation rise, direct air capture may become a viable alternative.
+Once costs further decrease and incentives for climate change mitigation rise, direct air capture may become a viable approach to a healthier climate..